 The specific merits of others and specific conditions that have given these infants their seats in the rose will be presented in verses 73-87, where we shall arrive in due course.
 For now, it is important to know that the merits of others under certain conditions are such as to free these infants from original sin, and therefore to guarantee them salvation.
 Had they not been saved, the issue of how to arrange them hierarchically in heaven would not have been posed, since infants who have not been exempted from original sin are in Limbo.

 So, here, in the rose, despite their lack of merit, the infants are hierarchically arranged, some lower and some higher, some più and some meno.
-This is the fact that engages the pilgrim in a final bout with a deeply disturbing dubbio, a dubbio whose hold on his imagination is indicated by Bernard’s repetition: “Or dubbi tu e dubitando sili” (But now you doubt and, doubting, do not speak ).
+This is the fact that engages the pilgrim in a final bout with a deeply disturbing dubbio, an intellectual uncertainty whose hold on his imagination is indicated by Bernard’s repetition of the verb dubbiare: “Or dubbi tu e dubitando sili” (But now you doubt and, doubting, do not speak ).

 The final dubbio of the Paradiso is essentially its first, and exhibits the same preoccupation with unequally proportioned grace that has troubled the pilgrim throughout his ascent.
 But the issue has never been more starkly raised than here, because never before has individual merit been totally excluded from the equation, leaving only the inexplicable variable, the incomprehensible component: God’s grace.

-All through Paradiso Dante has emphasized the formula for salvation: merit + grace.
-His concern with the saved infants allows us to see a connection to virtuous pagans and to realize that, in fact, Dante has been studying the twin components of beatitude—merit plus grace—from every possible perspective.
-He found in the virtuous pagans and the saved infants an opportunity to ponder the two extreme cases: while a virtuous pagan poses an instance of an exceptionally meritorious soul who is lacking in grace, a saved infant presents the opposite configuration, a soul that is lacking merit and possesses only grace.
+All through Paradiso Dante has emphasized that the formula for salvation is: merit + grace.
+His concern with the saved infants allows us to see a connection to virtuous non-Christians and to realize that, in fact, Dante has been studying the twin components of beatitude — merit plus grace — from every possible perspective.
+He found in the virtuous non-Christians and the saved infants an opportunity to ponder the two extreme cases: while a virtuous non-Christian poses an instance of an exceptionally meritorious soul who is lacking in grace, a saved infant presents the opposite configuration, a soul that is lacking merit and possesses only grace.

 Both these extreme cases claim Dante’s attention because of possible injustice: the injustice of a virtuous person condemned to Limbo is, not illogically, connected to the injustice inherent in any unjustified hierarchy, which in this case is the hierarchy that arranges saved infants entirely based on the grace meted out to them.

-A further indication of the link between the two extreme cases might be seen in the fact that virtuous pagans who are not saved by grace, as Ripheus was in Troy (see the Introduction to Paradiso 20), and the infants who do not meet the conditions for salvation outlined in Paradiso 32, reside together in Limbo.
+A further indication of the link between the two extreme cases might be seen in the fact that virtuous pagans who are not saved by grace, as Ripheus was in Troy (see the Commento on Paradiso 20), and the infants who do not meet the conditions for salvation outlined in Paradiso 32, reside together in Limbo.

 Saint Bernard’s “resolution” of Dante’s dubbio consists of a series of assertions, not proofs.
 He asserts that within the divine realm no arbitrariness can exist, for in God’s domain nothing can be a matter of chance: